emersion/soju/doc/getting-started.md

 For more advanced configuration options, you can talk to `BouncerServ`.
 See the [man page] or use `/msg BouncerServ help`.

+If you intend to connect to the bouncer from multiple clients, you will need to append a client name in your username.
+For instance, to connect from a laptop and a workstation, you can setup each client to use the respective usernames `<soju username>/irc.libera.chat@laptop` and
+`<soju username>/irc.libera.chat@workstation`.

 [man page]: https://soju.im/doc/soju.1.html#IRC_SERVICE
 [client list]: ../contrib/clients.md